pratyushsrivastava500/Air-Assult-Game/README.md

           • pip install pygame

-After this command the pygame is installed in our python editior.
+After using this command on command prompt the pygame is installed in our python editior.